10 Materials That Could Replace Wood One Day

 Another growing segment of the deck market is basically the plastic — recycled or not — of composites without any wood fibers.
 Like composite decking, plastic wood requires no maintenance.
 Of course, it’s hard to make plastic look exactly like wood, so it’s not a perfect aesthetic substitute.
-However, in many other ways, composites and plastic wood are good hardwood alternatives.
+In many other ways, though, composites and plastic wood are good hardwood alternatives.

 No, you can’t build walls out of tofu, but soy is another immensely useful plant that is used for insulation, carpet backing, paint strippers and more.
 While soy fibers may not be a substitute for wood, soy can make traditional wood products safer.
 Soy-based chemicals can replace the potentially dangerous formaldehyde, glues and other solvents.

 Cork is made with bark rather than the core of a tree.
 That means it re-grows faster and is more sustainable in some ways than many traditional wood products.
 It is a popular flooring material, and is growing into other areas of construction and remodeling.

 Cardboard construction isn’t just for kids.
 A couple of plywood substitutes on the market are made primarily or entirely from post-consumer waste, such as recycled cardboard.

 Similarly, recycled newspaper is being used to create fiberboard products for roof decking and much more.
 For example, Homasote is a New Jersey company that claims to recycle up to 250 tons of newspaper each day into construction materials.

 Maderon is a recyclable Spanish furniture-building material made primarily of crushed almond, hazelnut, and walnut shells.
 The shells are ground into a paste, then mixed with resin and molded into chairs and other furniture.

 Look closely at plywood.
 The fibers look a lot like straw, so it’s no stretch to imagine particleboard from a variety of straw varieties, including wheat, oat and flax straw.
 All these are available and useful alternatives to traditional pressed wood products.